Essem Stage Coach

 Unlike the previous all-metal models, the Essem Stage Coach was produced in only one main colour which was red, except for the 1956 'Davy Crockett' issue which was orange.
 Morestone produced two matching Walt Disney 'Davy Crockett' models at that time, both with special boxes, the other being the 'Davy Crockett' Covered Wagon.

 The last appearance of the Essem Stage Coach was in 1957 with the issue of a 'Hawkeye - Last of the Mohicans' version based on a TV Series.
 The coach colour reverted to the original Essem red for this issue although the figures were given orange jackets instead of the usual yellow.
-There was also a matching 'Hawkeye' Covered Wagon and both models had brightly coloured special boxes.
+Like the Davy Crockett issue, there was a matching 'Hawkeye' Covered Wagon.

 On the 'Davy Crockett' and 'Hawkeye' special boxes the 'Essem' name was dropped and 'Morestone Series' or 'A Morestone Product' was included on the end-flaps.

-RED coach (with or w/o id.) black plastic wheels/shaft/horses/figures (yellow jackets) ESSEM box
+1) RED (some w/o id.)
+BLACK plastic wheels/shaft/horses/figures (yellow jackets) ESSEM box

-ORANGE coach (with id.) black plastic wheels/shaft/horses/figures (yellow jackets) DAVY CROCKETT box
+2) ORANGE (with id.)
+BLACK plastic wheels/shaft/horses/figures (yellow jackets) DAVY CROCKETT box

-RED coach (with id.) black plastic wheels/shaft/horses/figures (orange jackets) HAWKEYE box
+3) RED (with id.)
+BLACK plastic wheels/shaft/horses/figures (orange jackets) HAWKEYE box